-Link Road, Sawston, Cambridge CB22 3GB Phone: 01223 833216 Email: office@thebellbird.cambs.sch.uk www.thebellbird.cambs.sch.uk Twitter : @bellbirdprimary
+Link Road, Sawston, Cambridge CB22 3GB

+Phone: 01223 833216

+Email: office@thebellbird.cambs.sch.uk

+Website: www.thebellbird.cambs.sch.uk

+Twitter: @bellbirdprimary

 Welcome to The Bellbird Primary School

 The Bellbird Primary School opened for the very first time in September 2007, following the amalgamation of John Falkner Infant and John Paxton Junior Schools.
-The school was operating on two sites but moved into a brand new building in April 2010.
-In 2019, the school was extended again, and is now a two form entry school with capacity for 420 pupils.
+The school moved into a brand new building in April 2010, which was then extended to accommodate our growing pupil numbers.
+We are now a two-form entry primary school and are at our PAN (Published Admission Number) of 60 in most year groups.